gnuradio/greps/grep-0018-modernize-c++.md

 * `dtv: De-pointer to remove manual memory management`
 * `audio: Replace all raw pointers with smart pointers`

-If the change is inherently multi-section, or (part of wide-spread interfaces), then instead expect PRs/commits like:
+If the change is inherently multi-section, part of wide-spread interfaces, or a very minor change repeated many times, then instead expect PRs/commits like:

 * `Replace boost smart pointers with std ones`
 * `Replace assert with static_assert, where knowable at compile time`